History of Deportivo de A Coruña: 2001/2002: Copa win at the Bernabeu

 Luckily, Deportivo regained their form and showed class against Italian Champions League participants Juventus.
 Molina saved the team from defeat in the group away match by stopping a penalty kick of Del Piero.
 But the Italians had no chance in Riazor and were beaten 2–0.

 Best day that season proved to be 6 March 2002.
 Without making much noise Deportivo had reached the final of the Copa del Rey tournament after beating clubs like Marino, Leonesa, Valladolid and Figueres.
 It earned them a place in the final against highly motivated Real Madrid, to be played on their exact 100th birthday in the Bernabéu stadium.

 But despite all indicated to a Real Madrid home win, the Galicians stayed calm, took a shocking early lead through Sergio and added a second one just before the break thanks to Diego Tristán.
 The team could have finished it off in the second half but saw Real Madrid desperately fighting itself back into the match.
-In the end this didn't prove to be enough and Deportivo added their second Copa del Rey to its cabinet (1-2).
+In the end this did not prove to be enough and Deportivo added their second Copa del Rey to its cabinet (1–2).

 Winning the cup tournament already made the season a successful one, but the team wanted more.
-Six days later Arsenal encountered Spanish fury in their own stadium and had absolutely no chance (0-2).
+Six days later Arsenal encountered Spanish fury in their own stadium and had absolutely no chance (0–2).
 It earned Deportivo much respect in Europe and qualification for the Quarter Finals for a second time in a row.

 But the Quarter Finals once again proved to be the end station.
 And for the second time it was an English club eliminating Deportivo.
-The team had no options at all during the Riazor encounter with Manchester United (0-2) and miracles stayed away in the return leg (3-2).
+The team had no options at all during the Riazor encounter with Manchester United (0–2) and miracles stayed away in the return leg (3–2).
 It left the team frustrated because it was capable of doing more.

 The good thing was that all focus could be aimed at the Liga and the team approached the top match against Valencia on matchday 35 being placed just two points behind them and one after Real Madrid.
 The options were over though after a Duscher own goal gave the home team the advantage and the boost to win the Liga title.
 Fortunately, Deportivo secured the second Liga position on the final day of the season after a 3–0 win against Real Madrid.
 Diego Tristán finished as Pichichi of the Liga with 21 goals while Valerón had found his place in the team.
 Once again the future looked bright.